ashsiv/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Preprocessing

-As part of preprocessing, the images are subjected to the following operations
+As part of preprocessing, the images are subjected to the following operations before training the network:

 * RGB to Gray scale conversion (In this project, I have kept this step optional)
 * Normalization